SpeedStar863/AP-Physics/AP_Physics_1_Guide.md

 #### Additional Information

 Without calculus, you can actually find the average acceleration of a curved graph.
 This quantity involves two points.
-For brevity's sake, let's calculate the average acceleration of the whole graph, from t = 0 to t = 8.
+For brevity's sake, let's calculate the average acceleration of the whole graph, from 0s to 8s.
 Once you have it, check your work below:

 <details>
     <summary>Click here when you have your answer in mind</summary>